oracle-quickstart/appstack/README.md

 This repository has automation for various application deployments on OCI using serverless resources such as Container Instances.
 In the current version only Java applications are supported.

+The Container Instances service provides an ideal deployment solution because it provides full automation (serverless) and is cost effective.
+It therefore meets the common deployment requirements of an application developer.

 # App Stack for Java

 App Stack for Java is a customizable Terraform Stack designed to automate the deployment of Java applications in a serverless infrastructure.
 Follow the instructions below to learn how to utilize the stack to seamlessly deploy Java applications to Container Instances, creating a production-ready environment.